cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 1. **Create a Contact:**
    - Fill out the "Sync Customer to HubSpot" form
-   - Optionally specify "Number of Thermostats Purchased"
    - Submit the form
    - Verify the contact appears in the contacts table
-   - If thermostats purchased, verify a deal is created with basic information

 2. **Create a Trial:**
    - Select an existing contact from the dropdown
-   - Fill in trial details (name, value, billing frequency, stage)
+   - Fill in trial details (name, value, stage)
    - Submit the form
    - Verify the trial appears in the "Trials" column for that contact

 3. **View Data:**
    - The contacts table displays:
      - Contact information (name, email, phone)
-     - Thermostat purchases (quantity and total amount)
      - Trials (deal name, amount, stage, ID)
-     - **Breezy Subscriptions** (status, dates, trial ID) - *These are created by HubSpot workflows when trials convert*
      - AI Customer Health insights (optional)

 4. **Test AI Insights:**